Care & Treatment

 - Nitroglycerin to dilate (widen) blood vessels and relieve chest pain

-- Aldosterone receptor blockers to block the action of the hormone aldosterone, which promotes salt and fluid retention.
+- Aldosterone receptor blockers to block the action of the hormone aldosterone, which causes salt and fluid retention.

-The medication digoxin has long been used for heart failure, but recent studies have called into question whether it is more harmful than helpful.
+The medication digoxin has long been used for heart failure, but recent studies question whether it is more harmful than helpful.
 It should not be used as a first-line treatment for heart failure.
-However, it may be appropriate for selected patients who are already taking other medications that are strongly recommended for heart failure.
+However, it may be good for some patients who are already taking other medications or who have side effects from other heart failure medications.

 Devices for Treating Heart Failure